 The thing about pool leaks is that they can occur practically anywhere inside and outside of the pool.
-The most significant challenge is often locating the leak.
+The most significant challenge is often locating the leak in the first place.
 I will give you some strategies for finding leaks and discovering if you have a leak or if the problem is just evaporation.

 Main Takeaways